curtgrim2/Parstagram1/README.md

 Describe any challenges encountered while building the app.

+I was having a lot of difficulty login back in without error error for a while and I also had an error where I was getting denied access from the server.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing